Léo Santos: Early career

 Born in São Paulo, Santos started his career when he was 10 years old at Corinthians.
 He was part of the 2016 Copa São Paulo de Futebol Júnior squad that ended up as runner up.

 Corinthians

-He made his professional debut as part of the starting team against Figueirense on November 16.
+He made his professional debut as part of the starting team against Figueirense on 16 November 2016.

+Nacional

+On 27 August 2024, Santos signed a three-season contract with Nacional in Portugal.

 International career

 Santos was part of the winning squad of the 2015 South American Under-17 Football Championship.
 He was also called for the 2015 FIFA U-17 World Cup, despite being an unused substitute in all matches.